InteractionEcologies/scilla-mobile/README.md

   * Run `npm install`
 * Then, use Expo XDE to start the scilla-mobile app on a mobile phone simulator.
   * You may need to install iOS or Android simulator first.
 Follow [this guide](https://docs.expo.io/versions/v29.0.0/introduction/installation).

+## Troubleshoot Flow
+* If flow stops type checking, use the `flow stop` cli command to stop the flow server.
+It should automatically restart in VSCode.